 ‘Dulwich Reindeer?’ she said.

-‘Raider,’ I replied with a lovely smile, adding, ‘SLAG?’
+‘Raider,’ I replied with my best smile, adding, ‘SLAG?’
 She winced a little and nodded.

 ‘Put this on,’ she said, handing me a black hood.
 I pulled the garment over my head and she led me from the station by the arm.

-‘So this is what they call a blind date,’ I joked, but she clearly wasn’t in the mood for laughs.
-She was just smiling to herself, I figured.
+‘So this is what they call a blind date,’ I joked, but she wasn’t in the mood for laughs.
+Perhaps she was smiling to herself.
 We walked for a few minutes until she halted me and said:

 ‘Reindeer, this is our leader, Isambard.’